vit100/xs2a/doc/SPI_Developer_Guide.md

-  * Response by the methods "getPaymentById" will returns payment as a part of SpiResponse and will contains the following data:
+   * Response by the methods "**getPaymentById**" will returns payment as a part of SpiResponse and will contains the following data:

      **contextData**, **payment** (Single Payment), And